epfl-ada/ada-2024-project-adaspeedia/README.md

 ### Dataset 1: Games of Wikispeedia played by LLMs

 We wrote a script that makes an LLM play Wikispeedia.
-It works by picking a starting and a goal article, and then iteratively fetching the list of outlinks of this article and asking the LLM to pick one in order to reach the goal article, until this article is reached.
-Each new article leads to a new prompt with a fresh context for the LLM.
-By default, the LLM does not have access to the history of the path it follows.
+For each starting article, it picks an outlink to follow until the goal is reached.

 At each iteration, we send the LLM:
  1. The title of the current article
  2. The list of its outlinks
  3. The title of the target article
- 4. Our prompt instructing it to pick one of the outlinks in order to reach the target.
+ 4. Our prompt instructing it to pick one of the outlinks in order to reach the target

 We chose this to have faster and cheaper inference.
 If the LLM starts going into a loop, our scripts detects it, stops the process, writes the incomplete path into our dataset along with an indication that this path went into a loop and is thus incomplete.

-We do this for every pair of starting and target articles encountered in `paths_finished.tsv` and we save it in a similar format, including both articles’ titles along with the game path and its length.
+We do this for every pair of starting and target articles encountered in `paths_finished.tsv`, using both GPT4o-mini and Mistral Large.

 The feasibility is ensured as we already finished the processing pipeline and our budget allows for a sufficient number of queries in order to make significant data analysis.

 We use this dataset to compute a measure of semantic distance, in the same way the paper does using Wikispeedia games played by humans.

-We run this process with both GPT4o-mini and Mistral Large and store the results for analysis.

 ### Dataset 2: Pairwise article distances from an embedding model

 We generate this dataset by picking all the pairs of articles encountered along the "homing in" parts of the finished paths.
-We compute their respective embeddings using the pre-trained embedding model BERT, and then compute both the cosine similarity and the Euclidean distance between each pair of vectors.
+We compute their embeddings using the pre-trained embedding model BERT, and then compute both the cosine similarity and the Euclidean distance between each pair of vectors.

 The feasibility is ensured as we already finished the processing pipeline and our embedding distances are computed in `data/article_similarities.csv`

-This gives us a third measure of semantic distance, on top of the one obtained from the Wikispeedia games played by humans and the one obtained from Wikispeedia games played by LLMs.
+This gives us a third measure of semantic distance.

 ## Methods

-To compute the Wikispeedia semantic distance measures, we use the mathematical methods taken from the paper of Robert West et al., they are documented in the notebook as we introduce them with direct reference to the paper.
+To compute the Wikispeedia semantic distance measures, we use the mathematical methods taken from the paper of Robert West et al. They are documented in the notebook as we introduce them with direct reference to the paper.

 Our method for each subquestion:
   1. We use our pipeline to make the LLM play Wikispeedia games and compute the distances based on the finished paths.
 We take the intersection of distances that were computed from human and LLM games, and describe the statistical properties of their difference, to test if the average semantic distance is higher for LLM or humans given the confidence that our number of samples allow us to have.
 We extract the pair of articles with a distance difference higher than the third quartile and analyse them to spot patterns, trying to answer the question: What are the articles for which humans and LLM distances differ, or agree?
 Do they belong to specific categories?
 We emit hypothesis based on this initial study and search for counter-examples, and plot the mean difference per category.